Su-informatics-lab/cloud-automation/doc/csoc-free-commons-steps.md

 Clean up is relatively easy.
 Because we use terraform to build up the infrastructure, we'll also use it to destroy them all.

-**NOTE:** Databases have a destroy prevention flag to avoid accidental deletion, therefore if you are deliverately deleting your commons, you may need to skip the flag.
+>[!NOTE]

-Run the following to remove the protection:
+>Databases have a destroy prevention flag to avoid accidental deletion, therefore if you are deliverately deleting your commons, you may need to skip the flag.
+Use the command below to remove the protection.

 ```bash
 sed -i 's/prevent_destroy/#prevent_destroy/g' $HOME/cloud-automation/tf_files/aws/commons/kube.tf